sablejs/sablejs/README.md

 3. Protect JavaScript source code via AOT compiling to opcode

 sablejs may be the fastest interpreter written in JavaScript:
-* 1.x faster than sval
+* 1.x faster than sval, eval5
-* 3~4.x faster than js-interpreter, eval5, engine262, etc.
+* 7.x ~ 8.x faster than js-interpreter, engine262, etc.

 It will be coming soon...